API Reference¶

 nursery.start(async_fn2(), daemon=True)

-Runs the given task and the code inside the with-block concurrently, and waits for the with-block to complete.
+Returns an async context manager that runs the given task and the code inside the with-block concurrently, then waits for the with-block to complete.
 As soon as that happens, the task will be cancelled if it is still running.

 This is equivalent to trio_util.run_and_cancelling().